 There were no funds raised through preferential allotment or qualified institutions placement as specified under Regulation 32 (7A) during this financial year.
-32 (7A) during this financial year.

 F. Certificate from Practicing Company Secretary on Director's eligibility

 A certificate from a company secretary in practice that none of the Directors on the Board of the Company have been debarred or disqualified from being appointed or continuing as Directors of the Companies by the Board/Ministry of Corporate Affairs forms the part of this report.